¿NECESITA INSCRIBIRSE? Busque entre nuestros planes

-An enrollee, an enrollee’s designee or an enrollee’s prescribing provider may request an expedited review based on exigent circumstances.
+An enrollee, an enrollee’s authorized representative or an enrollee’s prescribing provider may request an expedited review based on exigent circumstances.
 Exigent circumstances exist when an enrollee is suffering from a health condition that may seriously jeopardize the enrollee's life, health, or ability to regain maximum function or when an enrollee is undergoing a current course of treatment using a non-formulary drug.
-Within 24 hours of the request being received, we will provide the enrollee, the enrollee’s designee or the enrollee’s prescribing provider with our coverage determination.
+Within 24 hours of the request being received, we will provide the enrollee, the enrollee’s authorized representative or the enrollee’s prescribing provider with our coverage determination.
 If we do not deny an expedited exception request within 24 hours, the request is considered granted.
 Should the expedited exception request be granted, we will provide coverage of the non-formulary drug for the duration of the exigency.

 External exception request review